riyuner/portofolio/content/blog/first-post.md

 If you have questions, ideas, or just want to chat about tech, feel free to reach out.
 I'm always happy to connect with fellow enthusiasts.

 *P.S.
-This blog is built with Next.js and deployed on Vercel.
+This blog is built with Next.js and deployed on Github Pages.
 If you're curious about the technical details, I'll be writing about the stack in a future post!*